Stuycs-K/final-project-3-sohele-chend/PRESENTATION.md

 ### 1. Lexical Analysis

-Lexical analysis involves analyzing the lexical structure of the code to identify patterns and understand the syntactic elements.
-By identifying the different tokens and their relationships, it becomes easier to reconstruct the original code and understand its purpose.
+Lexical analysis is  breaking down code into its building blocks to understand it better.
+It's like identifying words and their roles in a sentence.
+By doing this, we can get a clearer picture of what the code is intended to do.

 ### 2. Pattern Recognition